cloudify-cosmo/getcloudify.org/guide/3.1/plugin-puppet.md

 yaml_link: http://getcloudify.org/spec/puppet-plugin/1.1/plugin.yaml
 ---

+# Description

-{%summary%} The Puppet plugin can be used to map node life cycle operations to Puppet manifest runs. {%endsummary%}
+The Puppet plugin can be used to map node life cycle operations to Puppet manifest runs.

 # Plugin Requirements: